Looking for an employer of record in Malaysia? Here’s what you need to know

 - Wait for approval

-While a PEO performs domestic HR tasks for companies, EORs enable companies to scale their operations worldwide, taking care of HR, payroll, taxes, and compliance, among other Employer of Record services.
+While a PEO performs domestic HR tasks for companies, workforce management platforms offer support to help companies scale their operations worldwide, assisting with HR, payroll, taxes, and compliance.

-Malaysia workers can be legally employed through an EORโs own legal entity, while a PEO would require a company to register its own local entity.
+Malaysia workers can be legally engaged through a workforce management, while a PEO would require a company to register its own local entity.

-To make hiring abroad as simple as hiring in your base country, youโll need reputable EOR solutions.
-Malaysia has a complex set of labor regulations that an EOR like Payoneer WFM can help you to comply with.
+To make hiring abroad as simple as hiring in your base country, you’ll need a trusted workforce management platform.
+Malaysia has a complex set of labor regulations, which Payoneer Workforce Management may help you to comply with.

-We handle payroll, taxes, and more in 160+ countries, allowing your team to function smoothly.
+We offer support with payroll, taxes, and more in 160+ countries, allowing your team to function smoothly.

 1) What is an EOR in Malaysia?